 I rushed into Debbie’s room, bundled her up, picked up our baby girl, and the three of us made tracks.

 The arrival of our beautiful, round baby girl with the big brown eyes and forearms like a sailor ushered in the storm of the century.
 Yet Yarden Tilli Lotte’s entrance onto the world stage wasn’t completely chaotic: she was born 46 years to the day after her grandparents, my wife’s mom and dad, had created the beginnings of a storied love affair by swapping ‘I dos’ at the Highlands North Synagogue in Johannesburg, South Africa.

 Sometimes, the line between chaos and creation can be blurry – but it sure is beautiful.

 ABOUT THE AUTHOR

-Gidon Ben-Zvi is an accomplished writer who left behind Hollywood starlight for Jerusalem, where he and his wife are raising their four children to speak fluent English – with an Israeli accent.
+Gidon Ben-Zvi left behind Hollywood starlight for Jerusalem, where he and his wife are raising their four children to speak fluent English – with an Israeli accent.
 Ben-Zvi’s work has appeared in The Jerusalem Post, Times of Israel, Algemeiner, American Thinker and Jewish Journal.